Ala075/portfolio/README.md

 ## Overview

-This portfolio serves as a demonstration of web development skills, projects, and experience using React.js, Vite, and TypeScript (tsx).
+This portfolio serves as a demonstration of web development skills, projects, and experience using React Js .

 ## Features